Recent articles and interviews by Stanford Civics Initiative faculty, postdocs, and affiliates

 Biological and Cultural Evolution

-Josh Ober was interviewed by leading evolutionary biologist David Sloan Wilson about what the development of the ancient Greek world might tell us about the surprising similarities between biological and cultural evolution.
+Josiah Ober was interviewed by leading evolutionary biologist David Sloan Wilson about what the development of the ancient Greek world might tell us about the surprising similarities between biological and cultural evolution.

 Humans as Political Animals

-Josh Ober’s essay in the new online Classics journal Antigone, asks whether Aristotle’s conception of humans as “political animals” still has relevance for us today.
+Josiah Ober’s essay in the new online Classics journal Antigone, asks whether Aristotle’s conception of humans as “political animals” still has relevance for us today.

 China and Constitutional Democracy